MarileneK/git-cheatsheet/README.md

 git push origin nameOfTheBranchOnGitHub
 ```

 If an error message on your terminal appears and says that you are "behind some commits"... do not panic!!!
 It might be because some of your colleagues pushed their codes, meaning that your code is different from theirs.
-So you will need to get/pull their code first (= retrieve the last version of the code on GitHub):
+So, you will need to get/pull their code first (= retrieve the last version of the code on GitHub):

 ```
 git pull origin master